 It seems our latest PhD student Jonathan Shepherd is continuing his wandering ways, finding a way to duck back to Europe for some *cough* skiing research, read on to hear his story…

-After two days of field testing (in perfect bluebird conditions I might add!) and one day of data dissemination the winter school culminated in a mini conference were each group presented their research outputs.
-The quality of the presentations was outstanding – testament to the driven participates but also the support given by the senior researchers and winter school organisational committee.
+After two days of field testing (in perfect bluebird conditions I might add!) and one day of data dissemination the winter school culminated in a mini-conference where each group presented their research outputs.
+The quality of the presentations was outstanding – a testament to the driven participates but also the support is given by the senior researchers and winter school organisational committee.
 The senior researchers and industry partners were arduously tasked with judging our presentations – a tough task indeed.
-The prize for the top two finishing groups was to present later that afternoon at the opening of the ISSS congress.
-Much to my shock the group I participated managed to win best group presentation with our study on the effect of dehydration on thermoregulation whilst alpine touring.
+The prize for the top two finishing groups was to present later that afternoon at the opening of the ISSS Congress.
+Much to my shock, the group I participated managed to win best group presentation with our study on the effect of dehydration on thermoregulation whilst alpine touring.

-The ISSS congress that followed was an amazing collaboration of knowledge with all manner of stakeholders from the field of winter sports meeting with the common goal to improve snow sport safety.
-The scientific content of the conference brought together medical practitioners, winter sport research academics, snow sport management, and industry representatives.
-The seminar sessions were run to promote the cross fertilisations of these disciplines and the conference structure lead to many interesting presentations as well just as many interesting conversations over a cup of coffee.
+The ISSS Congress that followed was an amazing collaboration of knowledge with all manner of stakeholders from the field of winter sports meeting with the common goal to improve snow sports safety.
+The scientific content of the conference brought together medical practitioners, winter sport research academics, snow sports management, and industry representatives.
+The seminar sessions were run to promote the cross-fertilisation of these disciplines and the conference structure lead to many interesting presentations as well just as many interesting conversations over a cup of coffee.
 I was honoured to be able to present my paper from the work I had completed with Sheffield Hallam University’s Centre for Sports Engineering Research on Auxetic Foams for Snowsport Safety Applications.

 My sincere gratitude is extended to Professor Nicola Petrone, his team from the University of Padova, and the ISSS board for their excellent organisation of both the congress and the winter school- what a thoroughly unique experience!
 I look forward to reuniting with everyone at the 22nd congress to be held 10th to 16th of April 2017 in Innsbruck.